Zeph180/my-portfolio-microverse/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 hello-microverse <a name="about-project"></a>
+# 📖 my-portfolio-microverse <a name="about-project"></a>

 > Describe your project in 1 or 2 sentences.

-**hello-microverse** is a small project to help master all the tools and best practices learnt in the previous steps.
+**my-portfolio-microverse** is a small project to help master all the tools and best practices learnt in the previous steps.

 ## 🛠 Built With <a name="">html and css</a>